 But people are different and the same person may even need different approaches for different goals.
 It’s probably worth clarifying, at least in your own head, when creating a goal, whether you want Beeminder to punish you for crossing the bright red line or just tax you for crossing it.
 And even for a single goal, whether it’s taxing or punitive may depend on the pledge amount.
 We recommend trying to settle on an amount of money at risk that is motivating but not punishing.
 This is the beauty of the exponential pledge schedule.
 It quickly gets you to your Motivation Point without spending too taxing of an amount along the way.
 [2]

 To review, a punishment framing can encourage an excuse-making mindset over a results-oriented mindset.
 It can also encourage you to make your goals less ambitious.
-Instead, try treating Beeminder’s stings as an elegant behavior-shaping tax and accept that some derailments are inevitable.
+Instead, try treating Beeminder’s stings as a behavior-shaping tax and accept that some derailments are inevitable.
 You can view that tax as the cost of the service Beeminder provides: nudges or rumble strips keeping you on track.
 Finally, you can dial in a sweet spot in terms of both the steepness of the bright red line and the amount of money at risk.
 The (meta) goal is to be pushed to do as much as possible — or whatever maximizes the motivational value you get from Beeminder — at minimal cost.

 P.S.
 This is part of a series of posts in which we argue for a mental reframing of Beeminder’s stings, from punitive to taxing: